Annotations in TestNG

 Reference – https://testng.org/doc/

-Hope you liked this article.
-If you have any doubts or concerns, please feel free to write us in comments or mail us at [email protected]
+This is it.
+We hope that you liked the article.
+If you have any doubts or concerns, please feel free to write us in the comments or mail us at admin@codekru.com.

 Liked the article?
 Share this on